johnofsydney/social_three/README.md

 This repo useful for how to:
 - make a rails app with devise.
 Devise is the industry standard for authentication, but it's not _super_ easy to get started with.
 Follow the tutorial steps to get an app with devise for users.
 - get 100% coverage with your Rspec tests on models & controllers and Capybara for views

+### August 2021
+Did some updates to rails etc. Tutorial still solid.